ntu-juking/softwaretesting/mindmap/Lec07_Exp_PerformanceTesting.md

-## Feature Testing for Web Application
+## Exp : Feature Testing for Web Application

 ### 1. Usage of Selenium IDE